-- Ashes should be placed in a steel container with a tight fitting lid and moved outdoors immediately.
+Ashes should be placed in a steel container with a tight fitting lid and moved outdoors immediately.
 The closed container of ashes should be placed on a noncombustible floor or on the ground, well away from all combustible materials, pending final disposal.
 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have completely cooled.
-Other waste shall not be placed in this container. - 15.
-To prevent injury, do not allow anyone to use this stove who is unfamiliar with the correct operation of the stove. - Do not operate stove while under the influence of drugs or alcohol. - 17.
-DO NOT ELEVATE THE FIRE.
-Build fire directly on the bottom of the firebox.
-This stove has not been tested with the use of grates, andirons or other means
+Other waste shall not be placed in this container.

+- 15. To prevent injury, do not allow anyone to use this stove who is unfamiliar with the correct operation of the stove. - Do not operate stove while under the influence of drugs or alcohol. - 17.
+The special paints used on your stove may give off some smoke and an odor while they are curing during the first 12 to 15 fires.
+Additional smoke and odor may be emitted from the light oils used in construction of the fire box.
+This should disappear